methmal1997/YOLO-algorithm-implement/README.md

-Here i couldn't able to add weight file
-So you can download from below link
+Here i couldn't able to add weight file (Because it is big file ) So you can download from below link

 https://pjreddie.com/media/files/yolov3.weights